 Once you’ve wrapped the tent with the elastic band, you can gently push it inside its storage bag.
 Make sure the poles are securely tucked inside the bag too, then close it up until your next use.

-From the delicate pop-up tents, we’re now moving to a true giant of tents.
-The cabin tent is so huge it can fit about a dozen people, so you’ll have to deal with more equipment, a bigger bulk, and more rugged materials.
+The cabin tent is so big it can fit about a dozen people, so you’ll have to deal with more equipment, a bigger bulk, and more rugged materials.

-It also means that a poor packing leads to troubles transporting it, so follow the steps below:
+It also means that poor packing leads to trouble when transporting it, so follow the steps below carefully:

 - Go to each pole and stake and undo them.

-- Place the tent on the ground, spread into a rectangle shape.
+- Place the tent on the ground, and spread it into a rectangular shape.

 - Grab one side of the tent and place it on top of the other, symmetrically.